zd4y/qk/README.md

 The commands are run with a shell, on windows it is PowerShell and on linux it is read from the environment variable `$SHELL` or if not set, the default is `sh`.
 So in windows you would use `$Env:QK_PROJECT_NAME` instead.
-You can also set the shell in the configuration file at the beggining of the file or on a specific template, like you would do with the editor option.
+You can also set the shell in the configuration file at the beginning of the file or in a specific template, as you would with the editor option.

 These are the available environment variables: